top of page

 Every school morning, ranchers would come from each of the area "school districts," pick up the teacher responsible for their area and take her to the school.
 Each evening, a different rancher would take her back to her home here at Clover School.
 The Carriage House where the teachers lived has since been taken down.
 Fortunately, much of the wood was salvaged and used for the walls in one of the additions to the main house.

 Another sweet remnant of The Clover School is an apple tree still thriving on the east side of the property.
 A tradition here in the valley back then was for the students to plant at least one apple tree on the property whenever a new school was built.
-There's something really special about walking past that tree and knowing the stories it could tell. â€‹â€‹â€‹
+There's something really special about walking past that tree and knowing the stories it could tell.

 Finally in the 1940's The Clover School closed and students in the area all started attending Collbran schools.
 For a while after, the building was used as a sort of community gathering place.
 Dances, celebrations, weddings and just general meetings were held there for many years.
 Then in the 1970's, the school district sold the property to a private family and it became their summer home.
 This family installed the windmill and added a kitchen to the main house.
 They also built the guesthouse as a retreat when their adult children came to visit.
 The property changed hands again in 2009.
 This family expanded the main house by adding a sunroom off the kitchen.
 This is where that salvaged wood from the the teacher's Carriage House was put to use and it's definitely one of our favorite rooms!

-In 2019, Roger and LaDonna bought the property.
+In 2020, Roger and LaDonna bought the property.
 It would be hard to explain how they knew this place was meant for them.
 It didn't meet most of their criteria.
 It was too far from this and in the wrong direction of that.
 And it wasn't just the structures that needed rehabilitation.
 The land had been neglected and misused too.
 It was too big a job for two empty-nesters with full-time jobs and weekends to enjoy.
 That much was clear.

 Thankfully they paid attention to none of that and were in full agreement from the onset that The Clover Patch was meant to be their forever home.
 The projects are many and life moves fast and they've learned to view it all as a labor of love.
 It's possible they may never get to all the ideas and dreams they have for this place.
 But they've embraced both the responsibility and the honor of being the restorers and keepers of this place for a time.
 Sharing it with others who appreciate its place in the valley's history just makes it all a little sweeter.

-Thank you for your interest in The Clover Patch and its special history.
-Honoring the ranching families who came before means a lot to everyone who loves this land.
+Honoring both today's ranching families and those who came before means a lot to everyone who loves this land.
 It is the hope of both Roger and LaDonna that The Clover Patch offers a small glimpse of that history to every guest.
 And that it inspires you to explore and enjoy this exceptional valley with wonderment & awe.